Juncker tells Britain not to spoil euro summit deal

 Asked whether issuance of common euro zone government bonds was an option, he said it was something that should be considered for the longer term even if not something that could be rolled out in coming months or before there was closer coordination of fiscal policy in the euro zone.

-Ratings agency Standard & Poor's announced earlier this week that it had put sovereign credit ratings under review across the euro zone, signalling that some countries could be downgraded.
+Ratings agency Standard & Poor's announced earlier this week that it had put sovereign credit ratings under review across the euro zone, signaling that some countries could be downgraded.

 Juncker said he was stunned by the ferocity of the ratings agencies but was willing to believe the timing of the announcement was more an accident than deliberate.